obelisk-planner/obelisk-frontend/README.md

 You'll need a Linux machine, NPM and PostgreSQL with an empty database set up, and the appropriate postgresql-server-dev installed.
 Once that's done, run su install-depend.sh and (not su) setup.sh from a PostgreSQL superuser.
 Finally, to start serving, run obelisk.sh.
+If it doesn't work, make sure PostgreSQL is accepting local IPv6 connections.

 Thanks to the creators of PostgREST (https://github.com/PostgREST/postgrest/) and it's pgjwt extension, as well as Vue.js and Vue Router (https://github.com/vuejs), which I've taken full advantage of.